Study Permits

 When the border services officer issues your study permit, ensure that all of your personal details are correct, and that your study permit enables you to study at the University of Lethbridge.
 If you notice an error on your Study Permit, request the Border Officer to make a correction on the document before leaving the airport counter.

-If you have questions about this process, please reach out to your International Student Advisors.
+If you have questions about this process, please contact your International Student Advisors.

 In Alberta, the age of majority is 18.
 If you are under the age of 17, you must either be accompanied by a parent or legal guardian, or have a custodian appointed to you in Canada.
 A custodian is a Canadian citizen or permanent resident who will be responsible for providing you with care and support in lieu of your parents.
 You do not need to live with your custodian, but your custodian should live within a reasonable distance.
 Custodianship for 17 year old students is optional, but is at the discretion of the immigration officer.